ktran1005/Operating-System-Linux-kernel-/debugfs/README.md

 The module will create a folder in **/sys/kernel/debug** named **vix**.
 Insidethis folder, the module will create two files: <br />
   * **devices** -- This file should only be readable and writable by theowner (-rw-------).
-    * **Write Behavior**: Writing a string of characters to this file will cause your module to allocate a new **structvix_dev**.
+    * **Write Behavior**: Writing a string of characters to this file will cause your module to allocate a new **struct vix_dev**.
 The **name** memeber should be initialized to point to a string that contains the same characters that were written to the file.
+The **id** member should be set to the smallest unsigned integer that has never been used as an number that gets assigned to a device should be zero. id numbers are never reused.
+This new struct vix_dev should be added to the linked list managed by the module.
+    * **Read Behavior**: Reading from devices should produce alist of the current devices that have been added to thelinked list managed by the module.
+The format should looklike the following:
+    000: webcam <br />
+    001: keyboard <br />
+    002: mouse <br />
+    003: monitor <br />